 Qualified enrollees must be permitted entities, as defined in PL115-174, and must possess an employer identification number (EIN).
 Each permitted entity will be required to submit a certification in accordance with the Banking Bill.

-- Permitted Entity – A financial institution or service provider, subsidiary, affiliate, agent, subcontractor, or assignee of a financial institution as defined by section 509 of the Gramm-Leach-Bliley Act.
-42 USCA 405b(b)(4), Pub.
-L. No. 115-174, Title II, §215(b)(4).
+- Permitted Entity – A financial institution, as defined in as defined section 509 of the Gramm-Leach-Bliley Act (15 U.S.C.
+6809), or service provider, subsidiary, affiliate, agent, subcontractor, or assignee of a financial institution Pub.
+L. No. 115-174.

-- The Principal is a permitted entity.
+- The entity is a permitted entity.